-- The Anglican Association of Schools and Colleges is established this first day of September in the year of Our Lord 2016 by this Constitution issued by the Primate and Presiding Bishop of the Apostolic Episcopal Church, Mar Joannes Edmundus, as an official ministry of the Apostolic Episcopal Church.
+- The Anglican Association of Schools and Colleges is established this first day of September in the year of Our Lord 2016 by this Constitution issued by the Primate and Presiding Bishop of the Apostolic Episcopal Church, Mar Joannes Edmundus, as an official ministry of the Apostolic Episcopal Church and the Catholicate of the West.

 - The mission of the Association is to assure the maintenance of high standards in Christian education.
 It upholds a traditional Anglican viewpoint that is predominantly theologically conservative, and that is actualized through educational programs that meet suitable moral, theological and intellectual objectives.